sahandkhoshdel99/Intelligent-Systems-ML-/Comparing Clustering Algorithms - Case Study/README.md

-# Comparison and Evaluation of 8 Clustering Algorithms (implemented both from-scratch and using scikit-learn) on Toy and VOC-bboxes dataset:
+# Comparison and Evaluation of 8 Clustering Algorithms (implemented both from-scratch and using scikit-learn) on Toy Dataset & VOC-bboxes Dataset:

 This project was our final project for the course.